(Hayli Gub)

 Shield volcano

-Hayli Gubbi is the southernmost volcano in the Erta Ale Range.
+Hayli Gubbi is the equal southernmost volcano in the Erta Ale Range.
 It is located on the median axis of the chain.
 The southern part of Erta Ale Range is marked by a fissural activity, without development of central volcanoes.

 Hayli Gubbi ancient volcano was partly destroyed by recent tectonic events.
 Views of the ancestral shield volcano are visible only in the south.
 The northern part of the old shield volcano is not visible, the whole area being now covered by recent flows erupted from central fissures.